gradle/gradle/design-docs/managed-component-model.md

 - Allow for all types that support registration.
 - Change all usages of `@ComponentType` and `@BinaryType` in core plugins to declare internal view types.
 - Add a rule to the base plugins, to declare internal view types for `ComponentSpec` and `BinarySpec`.
+- Change node creation so that implementation is no longer available as a view type.

 ## Plugin author declares default implementation for extensible type